leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 ## How reputation benefits every developer

+Please note: At the moment our [mainnet is shutdown](https://leapdao.org/blog/mainnet-shutdown).
+The described setup was working for us, and will get a improved revival with added features like token governance, once our software is updated and the mainnet is resurrected.

-Reputation is rewarded by distributing funds accumulated through our Plasma-bridge contract.
-Bimonthly, reputation turns into Leap tokens.
+Reputation was rewarded by distributing funds accumulated through our Plasma-bridge contract.
+Bimonthly, reputation turned into Leap tokens.
 To achieve this we query our [Colony contract](https://etherscan.io/address/0x24f861f8356fa8d18b6adea07ac59719f42012b1) for the reputation root hash:

 <br>